Crunch time on bad snacking habits

 A smarter snack swap

-A fresh fruit alternative that 82 percent of Aussies want to make the switch to is a good old-fashioned apple – a great source of dietary fibre that’s low GI (glycaemic index – a measure of how quickly or slowly a carbohydrate food releases glucose into the bloodstream) and full of essential nutrients to help support our bodies through the afternoon slump.
+A fresh fruit alternative that 82 percent of Aussies want to make the switch to is a good old-fashioned apple.
+It’s a great source of dietary fibre that’s low GI and full of essential nutrients to help support our bodies through the afternoon slump.

-To put the mind and body benefits of apples to the test, TV personality and self-confessed snackaholic Beau Ryan has embarked on the Snack Swap Challenge, where he’s traded in his usual afternoon snacks for an apple and documented the experience.
+To put the mind and body benefits of apples to the test, TV personality and self-confessed snackaholic Beau Ryan has embarked on the Snack Swap Challenge.
+He’s traded in his usual afternoon snacks for an apple and documented the experience.

 When the 3pm slump hits, add an apple

-Dr Cleo says that apples are the ideal afternoon snack, because they’re packed with many nutritional benefits; some of which many people are unaware of.
+Dr Cleo says that apples are the ideal afternoon snack.
+They’re packed with many nutritional benefits; some of which many people are unaware of.

 “As many as 65 percent of Australians don’t know that apples are low GI, which can give the body and mind an energy boost,” she says.
-“They’re also a great source of hydration, antioxidants, vitamin C and fibre, making them the perfect afternoon pick-me-up.
+“They’re also a great source of hydration, antioxidants, vitamin C and fibre.
+All this makes them the perfect afternoon pick-me-up.

-“Swapping your typical snacks to healthier options like apples can help you feel refreshed and fuller for longer, which in turn will help to support a more balanced diet and lifestyle.”
+“Swapping your typical snacks to healthier options like apples can help you feel refreshed and fuller for longer.
+This in turn will help to support a more balanced diet and lifestyle.”

 From Ambrosia to Sundowner

-Aussie apples are available year-round, but we’re heading into prime apple season now, which means you can have your pick of more than 15 varieties.
+Aussie apples are available year-round.
+However, we’re heading into prime apple season now, which means you can have your pick of more than 15 varieties.
 But which one to choose?
-Research from the University of Western Australia and Edith Cowan University found that Pink Lady and Bravo apples are the highest in polyphenols – phytonutrients thought to improve health through their antioxidant effects.
-But all apples are high in polyphenols, particularly the polyphenol quercetin, which has been linked to everything from reducing inflammation and lowering blood pressure to reducing your risk of heart disease.
+Research from the University of Western Australia and Edith Cowan University found that Pink Lady and Bravo apples are the highest in polyphenols.
+These are thought to improve health through their antioxidant effects.
+But all apples are high in polyphenols, particularly the polyphenol quercetin.
+This has been linked to everything from reducing inflammation and lowering blood pressure to reducing your risk of heart disease.

-When it comes to crunch factor and flavour burst, we here at Eativity can’t go past a Jazz apple.
-Being a red-skinned variety, Jazz are high in antioxidant compounds, and their sweet, tangy taste and crisp texture even saw this variety score a rave review in OprahMag.com, the digital site of O!
+When it comes to crunch factor and flavour burst, we at Eativity can’t go past a Jazz apple.
+Being a red-skinned variety, Jazz are high in antioxidant compounds.
+Plus, their sweet, tangy taste and crisp texture even saw this variety score a rave review in OprahMag.com, the digital site of O!
 The Oprah Magazine.
-Jazz apples are grown in orchards all across the southern parts of Australia, from Pemberton in WA and Stanthorpe in Queensland to the Huon Valley in Tassie.
+Jazz apples are grown in orchards all across southern Australia, from Pemberton in WA and Stanthorpe in Queensland to the Huon Valley in Tassie.
 You can find them in-store from April to December.

 For more information on Australian apple varieties, their health benefits and apple recipe ideas, head to aussieapples.com.au